 - 1) Regular attendance, completion of readings, and participation in discussions.
 This constitutes a significant component of students' performances in the subject. - 2) Completion of three papers of 4 to 5 pages based on the readings assigned for a specific week.
 Students will be divided into three groups.
 The members of each group will submit three papers, due at three-week intervals during the early part of the term.
 The papers of group I will be due on weeks 2, 5, and 8; of group II on weeks 3, 6, and 9; of group III on weeks 4, 7, and 11 (because there's no reading for week 10).
 Papers must be turned in at the Tuesday class in the week when they fall due.
-However, on week 3, when there is no Tuesday class, they can be turned in on Thursday.
-Papers are usually graded and returned on Thursday, and those students asked to rewrite the papers should see the writing tutor as soon as possible thereafter.
-Rewrites need to be done before two weeks have passed and before the next paper is due.
+(On week 3, when there is no Tuesday class, students should submit papers electronically if possible so they can remain on the same writing and revision schedule.)
+Papers are usually returned on Thursday, and those students asked to rewrite the papers should see the writing tutor as soon as possible thereafter.
+Rewrites must submitted within two weeks, i.e. no later than the week before the next paper is due.